 From The Big Man’s World, we bring you this really easy burger recipe.
 It’s got eggs in it, making it a Veggan plant-based, keto-friendly burger patty BUT swap out the coconut flour and eggs for gluten-free, all-purpose flour.
 You can also add a bit of water or coconut cream if the mixture is too dry and doesn’t form nice firm patties.

-Vegan Keto Favorite Ingredient
+Keto-Friendly Favorite Ingredient

 Coconut flour is the star of the show.
 But remember you can be adventurous when it comes to using gluten-free alternatives to flour.
 Try blending different flours like tapioca or cassava flour with the coconut flour.
 I like adding xanthum gum to the mix for extra binding and thickening effect.
 Always go with less is more when adding keto-friendly binders like xanthum and guar gum.